cjorme/ocula-test-interview/README.md

 # Ocula Interview Assessment

 > Create automated browser test using the technology of your choice (playwright and python) to count and verify the number of posts on our website.
-Create an API test for the weather APIusing the technology of your choice (postman or pytest):
+> Create an API test for the weather API using the technology of your choice (postman or pytest):

 ## General Notes